 By Rick Popely

-Cougar is a front-wheel-drive sports coupe that arrived for 1999 as the first production model with Ford's new-edge styling, which features creases and crisp lines instead of curves and rounded shapes.
+Vehicle Overview Mercury gives the Cougar a face-lift and new interior features; later in the model year, the company added a more potent S model.
+The Cougar is a front-drive sports coupe that arrived for 1999 as the first model to wear Fords new-edge styling, which features creases and crisp lines instead of curves and rounded shapes.

-Exterior Though the Cougar is related to the Mystique and Contour sedans, it shares no body panels with either.
+Though the Cougar is related to the Mystique and Contour sedans, it shares no body panels with either.
 Its distinctive styling nearly hides the fact that it is a two-door hatchback instead of a coupe with a separate trunk.
-The front end features a small grille between the wraparound projector-beam headlamps and a large air intake below the bumper.

-Interior Cougar holds four passengers, with a pair of front buckets and a rear seat shaped for two people.
+Interior The Cougar holds four passengers, with a pair of front buckets and a rear seat shaped for two people.
 The rear seat is split 50/50 and folds for extra cargo space, with releases for the seatbacks accessed from the rear of the vehicle.
-The dashboard has attractive white-on-gray gauges that are well lit and easy to read at night.

-Under the Hood The same engine lineup found in the Mystique is available here.
-Base engine is a 125-horsepower, 2.0-liter four-cylinder.
-A 2.5-liter V-6 with 170 horsepower is optional, and both engines team with a manual or automatic transmission.
+Under the Hood The base engine for the Cougar is a 125-hp 2.0-liter four-cylinder.
+A 170-hp 2.5-liter V-6 is optional, and both engines team with a five-speed manual or four-speed automatic transmission.